 Ok, let’s quickly talk ingredients.
 Here’s an overview of what you need, and what’s optional in the recipe:

 - Oil: Ideally a neutral flavored oil, such as vegetable, canola, peanut, soybean, or grapeseed oil.
-Rapeseed oil is also a great, traditional option if you can find it.
+Traditional Chinese caiziyou is also a great option if you can find it (it’s available at The Mala Market).
 It’s related to canola oil, which is is cultivated in a low-acid, more commercially viable seed and treated differently in many parts of the world (canola is actually a brand name, kind of like “bandaid”).
 Light olive oil can also work, but it has a lower smoke point and a tendency to harden in the refrigerator.
 These days, avocado oil is also becoming a popular healthy oil option, but you’re better off saving that for other applications, as it holds up well, but has a tendency to set in the refrigerator (albeit, not as intensely as olive oil will).
 The more aromatics you use, the more oil you can add.
 If using “the minimum” of aromatics, use 1½ cups.
 If you’re using almost all of the aromatics, you should net out at 3 cups.
 It is okay for this to be somewhat imprecise.

 - Essential spices: At a minimum, you’ll need 4 aromatic spices: star anise, cinnamon stick (preferably cassia cinnamon), bay leaves, Sichuan peppercorns.